Sindisil/line_edit/docs/dev/features.md

 ## Line Addressing

-A address is the number of a line in a buffer. *lned* keeps track of the _current address_, which is commands typically use if no address is specified.
-When a file is read into a buffer, thecurrent address is the last line read.
-After a command executes, the current address is set to the last line affected by a command.
+A line address specifies a line in a buffer. *lned* keeps track of the _current line_, which commands typically use if no address is specified.
+When a file is read into a buffer, the current line is the last line read.
+After a command executes, the current line is set to the last line affected by a command.

 A line address is specified by one of:

 .
-The current line address.
+The current line.
 $        The last line in the buffer.
-_n_      The _n_th line in the buffer, in the range [0,$] 0        Before the first line.
+_n_      The _n_th line in the buffer, in the range [1,$] 0        Before the first line, where that makes sense (i.e., append or insert).

-An address range is a closed range, represented by two line addresses separated by a comma or semicolon.
+An line span is a closed range, represented by two line addresses separated by a comma or semicolon.
 The value of the first address must not exceed the value  of the second.
-If only one address is given where a range is expected, it is treated as if the specified line was given as both the beginning and end of the range.
+If only one address is given where a span is expected, it is treated as if the specified line was given as both the beginning and end of the span.
-If a line range is given where a command expects a single line address, the last line specified by the range is used.
+If a line span is given where a command expects a single line address, the last line specified by the span is used.

-Two special shortcuts for common ranges exist:
+Two special shortcuts for common spans exist:

-, or %   All the lines in the buffer; equivalent to the range 1,$.
+, or %   All the lines in the buffer; equivalent to the span 1,$.
 ;        The current through last lines in the buffer; equivalent to
-         the range .,$.
+         the span .,$.

+When multiple buffer support is added, both addresses and spans may be prefixed by a buffer specifier, which is separated from the line address or span by a colon (':').
+The buffer specifier will initially be the buffer number.

 ## Commands